dinvsh/imc-prosperity-2/README.md

 ## Final Strategy

 ### Amethysts
-- assumed a true value of 10,000 seashells, and utilised market-making and market-taking strategies concurrently.
+- assumed a true value of 10,000 seashells, and used market-making and market-taking strategies concurrently.

 ### Starfruit
 - used a simple linear regression model to predict the next mid-price of the STARFRUIT product based on the last 10 mid-prices.